Aditi-141/CollegeScout/README.md

 #CollegeScout: Gemini AI-Powered College Recommendation System

 CollegeScout simplifies the daunting college search process.
 It uses state-of-the-art AI to analyze your Statement of Purpose (SOP) and recommend colleges perfectly aligned with your goals and aspirations.
+You will be required to upload the SOP in upload file section and then analyse it to receive collge recommendation.

 #Key Features